dotnet/docs-maui/docs/user-interface/controls/carouselview/layout.md

 ## Dynamic resizing of items

-Items in a <xref:Microsoft.Maui.Controls.CarouselView> can be dynamically resized at runtime by changing layout related properties of elements within the `DataTemplate`.
+Items in a <xref:Microsoft.Maui.Controls.CarouselView> can be dynamically resized at runtime by changing layout related properties of elements within the <xref:Microsoft.Maui.Controls.DataTemplate>.
 For example, the following code example changes the <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> and <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest> properties of an <xref:Microsoft.Maui.Controls.Image> object, and the <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> property of its parent <xref:Microsoft.Maui.Controls.Frame>:

 ```csharp
 void OnImageTapped(object sender, EventArgs e)